 - Age.
 Some types of SVT are more common in people who are middle-aged or older.

-- Coronary artery disease, other heart problems and previous heart surgery.
-Narrowed heart arteries, a heart attack, abnormal heart valves, prior heart surgery, heart failure, cardiomyopathy and other heart damage increase your risk of developing SVT.
+- Coronary artery disease, other heart disease or previous heart surgery.
+Narrowed heart arteries, heart failure, damage to the heart or heart valves, cardiomyopathy, and other heart disease may increase the risk of developing SVT.

-- Thyroid problems.
-Having an overactive or underactive thyroid gland can increase your risk of supraventricular tachycardia.
+- Thyroid disease.
+Having an overactive or underactive thyroid gland can increase the risk of supraventricular tachycardia.

 - Diabetes.
-Your risk of developing heart disease and high blood pressure greatly increases with uncontrolled diabetes.
+The risk of developing heart disease and high blood pressure greatly increases with uncontrolled diabetes.

 - Obstructive sleep apnea.
-This disorder, in which your breathing is interrupted during sleep, can increase your risk of supraventricular tachycardia.
+This disorder, in which breathing is interrupted during sleep, can increase the risk of supraventricular tachycardia.

 - Nicotine and illegal drug use.
 Nicotine and illegal drugs, such as amphetamines and cocaine, may trigger an episode of supraventricular tachycardia.

-Over time, untreated and frequent episodes of supraventricular tachycardia may weaken the heart and lead to heart failure, particularly if there are other coexisting medical conditions.
+Over time, untreated and frequent episodes of supraventricular tachycardia (SVT) may weaken the heart and lead to heart failure, particularly if there are other medical conditions.

-In extreme cases, an episode of supraventricular tachycardia may cause unconsciousness or cardiac arrest.
+In extreme cases, an episode of SVT may cause unconsciousness or cardiac arrest.